w3c/specberus/README.md

 * `norm(text)`.
 Returns a whitespace-normalised version of the text.
 * `getDocumentDate()`.
 Returns a Date object that matches the document's date as specified in the headers' h2.
+* `getDocumentDateElement()`.
+Returns the element that contains the document's date.